luigifreda/pyslam/README.md

 ---
 ## Usage

-Once you have run the script `install_all_venv.sh`, you can open a new terminal and run:
+Once you have run the script `install_all_venv.sh` (follow the instructions according to your OS), you can open a new terminal and run:
 ```bash
 $ . pyenv-activate.sh   # This is just needed once in a new terminal: Activate pyslam python virtual environment
 $ python3 -O main_vo.py